wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

         }
     }

+If the implementation of a filter throws an exception this exception will be caught by the generated model.
+The model will either throw the exception directly or insert it into the error collection based on your GeneratorConfiguration (compare `collecting errors <../gettingStarted.html#collect-errors-vs-early-return>`__).
+This behaviour also allows you to hook into the validation process and execute extended validations on the provided property.

 If multiple filters are applied to a single property they will be executed in the order of their definition inside the JSON Schema.

 If a list is used filters may include additional option parameters.
 In this case a single filter must be provided as an object with the key **filter** defining the filter: